Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 • Walk along Ram Ghat at sunset and join the evening aarti.

-• Visit other famous temples like Harsiddhi Mata, Kal Bhairav and Chintaman Ganesh.
+• Visit other famous temples like Harsiddhi Mata, Kal Bhairav, and Chintaman Ganesh.

 • Explore small markets near the temple for souvenirs and local snacks.